StanJulia/Stan.jl/README.md

 ```
 Run the simulation by calling stan(), passing in the data and the intended working directory (where output files created by Stan will be stored).
 To get a summary describtion of the results, describe() is called (describe() is a Mamba.jl function):
 ```
-sim1 = stan(stanmodel, bernoullidata, ProjDir)
+sim1 = stan(stanmodel, bernoullidata, ProjDir, CmdStanDir=CMDSTAN_HOME)
 describe(sim1)
 ```
 The first time (or when updates to the model or data have been made) stan() will compile the model and create the executable.

+On Windows, the CmdStanDir argument appears needed (this is still being investigated).
+On OSX/Unix CmdStanDir is obtained from either ~/.juliarc.jl or an environment variable (see the Requirements section).

 As stated above, by default it will run 4 chains, optionally display a combined summary and returns a Mamba Chains object for a sampler.
 Other methods return a dictionary.